belgif/thematic/URI/iceg_uri_standard_draft.md

-The term ‘resource’ was first introduced to refer to specialized pages and content within a website (URL), more specifically to the destinations of URLs (e.g. the contact page of the website of a company), but later the definition was expanded to cover everything to which a URI can refer  (e.g. the address with the geolocation in Google Maps from the same contact page).
+The term ‘resource’ was first introduced to refer to specialized pages and content within a website (URL), more specifically to the destinations of URLs (e.g. the contact page of the website of a company), but later the definition was expanded to cover everything to which a URI can refer to (e.g. the address with the geolocation in Google Maps from the same contact page).

 For a clear understanding of these terms, we distinguish two groups of resources: information resources and non-information resources.
 * __Information Resources__: objects that (may) have a digital representation, such as